open-organization/open-org-it-culture/README.md

 ~~March 30—Final book outline complete~~
 ~~April 7—All chapter drafts due to Opensource.com team~~
 ~~April 17 (week of)—Drafts returned to authors for revision~~
-May 1—Final copy editing and production (layout/design) begins
+~~May 1—Final copy editing and production (layout/design) begins~~
+May 15—Final proofing and typesetting of introductions begins
 May 29—Project soft launch
 June 2—Project release